afterroe_logo_rgb

 Does my state have conscience protections for medical professionals who do not want to participate in abortions?

 Yes: No medical personnel or employees are required to contribute to or perform abortions.
-They must notify their facility in writing.
-They do not need to specify reason(s) for objection.
+They must notify their facility of their objection to performing abortions in writing.
+They do not need to specify a reason for objection.
 S.C.
 Code Ann. §§ 44-41-50.

-Hospitals and medical facilities are not required to perform abortions or allow their facilities to be used for abortions.
+Hospitals and medical facilities are not required to perform abortions or to allow their facilities to be used for abortions.
 S.C.
 Code Ann. §§ 44-41-40.

 Babies Born Alive